MicrosoftEggshell/babalone/README.md

-# babalone
+# Babalone

-A game of Abalone played on a rectangular board.
+A game of Abalone played on a rectangular board, with implementations both in WPF and Windows Forms.